gheenc/Computational-Methods/pset1/README.md

 def generate_initials():
     return ''.join(random.choices(string.ascii_uppercase, k=2))
 ```
-I then invoked the another function to generate 100 fake patients with different n length of patient ids varying from 1-6 using the appropraite digits' random number generator.
+I then invoked another function to generate 100 fake patients with different n length of patient ids varying from 1-6 using the appropraite digits' random number generator.
 Both the patient id and initials were stored in that n digits' list, creating 6 different lists each consisting of 100 patients of fake data.

 ```python
 def generate_patient_data(num_patients_per_group=100):